 This 7-day bike trip and cultural excursion takes place each October during Golden Week and each winter during The Chinese New Year.
 The Hutong also brings school groups to Xishuangbanna to study ethnic diversity, the history of China’s borderlands, the pros and cons of economic development, environmental preservation, and to be immersed in nature.
 We also organize private trips for groups of families and friends.

-Our 2017 Golden Week Yunnan Bike Journey will run from Saturday September 30th to Sunday October 8th.
+Our 2018 Chinese New Year Yunnan Bike Journey will run from Saturday February 17th to Sunday February 25th.
 To receive an itinerary and reserve your space, contact [email protected].

 During the course of 7 days of cycling, we will complete 385km (give or take) of cycling – give or take, because our itineraries often vary slightly, given the tendency of serendipity to provide extra opportunities for exploration and discovery.